aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/image-manipulation/resize-eps-images/_index.md

 - Document Directory: Create a directory where you'll store your input EPS file and output resized files.

-Now that you have everything set up, let's proceed to import the necessary namespaces and delve into the step-by-step guide.
+Now that you have everything set up, let's proceed to import the necessary namespaces and delve into the step‑by‑step guide.

 ## Import Namespaces